dungpa/dsls-in-action-fsharp/DSLCheatsheet.md

 ```
 ---
 ### Type constraints ###
-[Type constraints and *inline* keyword](http://msdn.microsoft.com/en-us/library/dd548046.aspx) are used to stretch F#'s type system for some advance features such as duck typing, etc.
+[Type constraints and *inline* keyword](http://msdn.microsoft.com/en-us/library/dd548046.aspx) are used to stretch F#'s type system for some advanced features such as duck typing, etc.
 They are really helpful if what you're trying to express is beyond capabilities of F# static type system.
 However, these features are not recommended since they can lead to incomprehensible programs and obscure error messages.